docker-library/docs/ghost/content.md

 # How to use this image

-This will start a Ghost instance listening on the default Ghost port of 2368.
+This will start a Ghost development instance listening on the default Ghost port of 2368.

 ```console
 $ docker run -d --name some-ghost -e NODE_ENV=development %%IMAGE%%